Partners and collaborators

 University of Northampton

-The principal impact of the project was to bring together a wide community of those interested in the subject of Britain's soldiers in the Eighteenth Century through the project website, a conference, more immediate publication of knowledge, and communication through social media.
+An important aspect of this project was bringing together a wide community of those interested in the subject of Britain's soldiers in the Eighteenth Century.

-Overall, participants rated the project very highly (3.7 out of 5, 5 = very useful).
-The networking features of the project, such as the online discussion forum and the conference, were particularly appreciated and successful.
-One comment from a retired museum curator, currently publishing in military history, sums up the experience of many of those involved: '[the project] brings together not only academic staff, but also independent researchers and 'amateurs' (in the best sense of the word) in a very fruitful exchange, both on the website and at the conference.
+‘[The project] bought together not only academic staff, but also independent researchers and ‘amateurs’ (in the best sense of the word) in a very fruitful exchange, both on the website and at the conference.’

 Publications and outputs

 - Matthew McCormack, ‘Supporting the Civil Power: Citizen Soldiers and the Gordon Riots’, The London Journal, 37.1 (2012), 27–41.
 Read more on the journal’s website (full text available).

 - Kevin Linch and Matthew McCormack, ‘Defining Soldiers: Britain’s Military, c.1740-1815’, War in History, 20.2 (2013), 144–59.
 Read more on the journal’s website (subscription required).

 - Britain’s Soldiers: Rethinking War and Society, 1715-1815, ed. by Kevin Linch and Matthew McCormack (Liverpool: Liverpool University Press, 2014).
 Read more on the publisher’s website.